Tournamatch/trn-core/readme.txt

 7. The WordPress backend **Manage Games** page.
 You can upload game thumbnails, create new games, edit existing games, and delete games on this page.

 == Changelog ==

+= 4.2.1 =
+* Added appropriate redirects to several user-facing pages if the current visitor is unauthenticated or has insufficient privileges.
+* Fixed a failed redirect bug on the matches report screen if the current visitor is unauthenticated or has insufficient privileges.

 = 4.2.0 =
 * Refactored all styles to be prefixed with 'trn-'.
 If you previously styled Tournamatch with additional CSS, you should prefix your CSS with 'trn-'.
 Tournamatch no longer depends on Bootstrap and should look consistent from theme to theme.